 Making your own would be about as easy a process.

-Milk and a little bit of fresh yogurt as a starter and then incubate for 9 hours.
+Milk and a little bit of fresh yogurt as a starter, and then incubated for 9 hours.

 Homemade yogurt!
 Yum!

-One great thing to do with this dish is to have it on hand whenever you have a barbeque.
+One great thing to do with this dish is to have it on hand whenever you have a barbecue.